Scroll down to see all images

 A fire-dragon watched from afar, preparing to flame them all.

 The WuShi — an artificial-sapience lying in abatement for over 5,000-years

-Sacred Solids in orbit around the energy projection tower and beam.
-Also known as The Creeping Darkness, the WuShi is far beyond artificial-intelligence — it is a hyper-complex artificial-sapience.
+Sacred Solids in orbit around the energy projection tower and beam were always in flux.
+While this tower seemed a simple object of massive construction, it was anything but.
+Also known as The Creeping Darkness, the WuShi was far beyond artificial-intelligence.
+It was as a hyper-complex artificial-sapience.